 Hepatitis C is inflammation of the liver caused by the hepatitis C virus.
 A number of people will experience no symptoms, while others will experience symptoms ranging from mild to severe.
 Left untreated, hepatitis C can lead to scarring of the liver and serious liver disease.

-About 115,000 people in Australia were living with hepatitis C at the end of 2019.
+About 117,810 people in Australia were living with hepatitis C at the end of 2020.
 Of these, one in five are unaware of their infection.
 About 8,000 people in Australia are diagnosed with hepatitis C each year and in 2016, 530 died from hepatitis C related disease.
-In South Australia, about 8,900 people are still living with hepatitis C despite the availability of highly effective treatment with few side effects.
+In South Australia, an estimated 5,520 people are still living with hepatitis C despite the availability of highly effective treatment with few side effects.

 Hepatitis C disease progression